MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/index.md

 All geometry in the Dynamics 365 mixed reality applications uses the Khronos Group glTF™ file format.
 This royalty-free specification minimizes both the size of 3D models and the run-time processing needed to unpack and use those models.
 The GLB format is the binary version of .glTF version 2.0, which can include textures.

 > [!TIP]
-> The Khronos Group provides a robust overview of best practices: [glTF Best Practices](https://aka.ms/glTFbestpractices).
+> The Khronos Group provides a robust overview of best practices: [Art Pipeline for glTF](https://aka.ms/glTFbestpractices).

 ## Parametric geometry vs. polygonal geometry